Quick Look at this Oven Roasted Pork Shoulder

 - Storage: store leftovers in an airtight container in the refrigerator for up to 5 days.

-- Leftovers: use any leftovers to make a pulled pork nachos, pulled pork tacos or a pulled pork salad!
+- Leftovers: option to use leftovers to make a pulled pork nachos, pulled pork sliders or a pulled pork salad!ย

 Marc Holtz says